Azure/data-product-batch/README.md

 ## What will be deployed?

 By default, all the services which come under Data Domain Batch are enabled, and you must explicitly disable services that you don't want to be deployed.
-> Note: Before deploying the resources, you will need to check that your subscription is registered for each of the resource providers.
+> Note: Before deploying the resources, we recommend to check registration status of the required resource providers in your subscription.
 For more information, see [Resource providers for Azure services](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types).

 <p align="center">
     <img src="./docs/media/DomainBatch.png" alt="Data Domain - Batch" width="500"/>